markostanimirovic/juliette/README.md

 ````
 </details>

-As you can see, less code is needed to define the same logic.
-Conditional branching for actions
+With new NgRx syntax, less amount of code is needed to define actions and reducer.
+Conditional
-in the reducer is masked by the `on` operator, but it is still present.
-Let's now look at how
+branching for actions in the reducer is masked by the `on` operator, but it is still present.
-the same example is implemented using Juliette handlers.
+Let's now look at how the same example is implemented using Juliette handlers.

 <details>
   <summary><b>Juliette Approach</b></summary>